You are here

 To select a start date and end date for your search you need to choose a year, month and day.
 Ensure the 'to' date is after the 'from' date.

-The Database of Adverse Event Notifications - medicines includes reports from 1 January 1971 up to three months prior to the date of access.
+The Database of Adverse Event Notifications - medicines includes reports from 1 January 1971 up to 90 days prior to the date of access.
 During this time the TGA checks these reports to ensure they are complete and accurate, and undertakes analyses of the data to check for patterns of adverse events that may indicate a safety issue (signal detection).

 The entry date does not necessarily reflect the date of the adverse event.
 Although reports are often received soon after an adverse event occurred, there are occasions, often in response to the publicising of a particular adverse event, that the TGA receives reports of adverse events many years after they occurred.